Skip to main content

 📄 Use a Form When…

-• You need to gather information (not measure performance)
+• You need to gather information without scoring performance.

-• You’re documenting support logs, intake forms, observations, or approvals
+• You’re documenting support logs, intake forms, observations, approvals, or narrative progress updates.

-• Responses are open-ended, checkbox, or written text
+• Responses are open-ended, checkbox, written text, dates, acknowledgements, or simple ratings.

 📊 Use an Assessment When…

-• You need to assign numeric ratings, scoring, or performance levels
+• You need numeric ratings, scoring, performance levels, or outcome measures.

-• The focus is on skill-building, program outcomes, or goal tracking
+• The focus is on skill-building, program outcomes, goal tracking, or monthly score trends.

-📍 Examples: Goal progress evaluations, skill assessments, program outcome tracking
+📍 Examples: Goal progress evaluations, skill assessments, program outcome tracking, monthly check-ins with 1–5 ratings

 🔍 Key Differences at a Glance